 The 10 Best Submission Specialists in the UFC

 Brian Ortega is an up and coming fighter who uses his world class Gracie Jiu Jitsu as his main weapon.
-His speciality is the guillotine choke (the same one who submitted Cub Swanson with).
+His speciality is the guillotine choke (the same one he submitted Cub Swanson with).
 When he turned 13, he began training Brazilian jiu-jitsu at the Gracie Jiu-Jitsu Academy under Rorion Gracie in Torrance, California.
 I believe Brian Ortega has some of the best Brazilian Jiu Jitsu in the UFC at this moment in time.
 He’s a young guy so expect to see more submissions in the future.

 Born in Porto Alegre, Brazil, Werdum started training in Brazilian jiu-jitsu after being choked unconscious with a triangle choke by his then-girlfriend’s ex-boyfriend.
 After success in competitive Brazilian jiu-jitsu and submission grappling, he started his career in MMA.
 He eventually went on to become the UFC Heavyweight champion through many submission victories.
 He even submitted Fedor with a triangle choke of his own back in Strikeforce.
 I believe Werdum will one day become a champion again thanks to his amazing Jiu Jitsu ability.